omar546/PressPulse/README.md

 # press_pulse

 ## news Flutter app.
-### in the process, I worked with: Dio, Api, AppThem and used : BloC / Cubit
+### in the process, I worked with: Dio, Rest-Api, AppThem and used : BloC / Cubit

 ## Installation